Stan Frazier’s Secret Chili Recipe

 2. Add ground round and Italian sausage to the pot.
 Cook until browned, about 8-10 minutes, breaking up the meat with a spoon.
 Remove and set aside with the stew meat.

-3. Remove excess oil from the pot, leaving about 2 tablespoons.
+3. Remove excess oil from the pot, leaving about 2 tbsp.
 Add diced green and red bell peppers, yellow onion, and minced garlic.
 Sauté for 5-7 minutes until vegetables are soft and onions are translucent.

 4. Stir in chili powder, ground cumin, smoked paprika, cayenne pepper, salt, and black pepper.
 Cook for 1-2 minutes until spices are fragrant.